louthy/language-ext/README.md

             ?
 Some(1000)
             : None;

-    // Converts a null value to None and a non-null value to Some(value) Option<string> GetValue()
+    // Explicitly converts a null value to None and a non-null value to Some(value) Option<string> GetValue()
     {
         string value = GetValueFromNonTrustedApi();
         return Optional(value);
     }

-    // Converts a null value to None and a non-null value to Some(value) Option<string> GetValue()
+    // Implicitly converts a null value to None and a non-null value to Some(value) Option<string> GetValue()
     {
         string value = GetValueFromNonTrustedApi();